zuplo/docs/docs/articles/monetization-programmatic-quotas.md

 sidebar_label: Programmatic Quotas
 ---

-Typically, when adding monetization to your API, you set the number of meters a request will consume in the settings of the [Monetization Policy](https://zuplo.com/docs/policies/monetization-inbound).
-For example, the policy below specifies that the request will consume 1 `requests` meter and 5 `computeUnits` meters.
+When adding monetization to your API, you would usually set the number of meters a request will consume in the settings of the [Monetization Policy](https://zuplo.com/docs/policies/monetization-inbound).
+For example, the policy below specifies that each request will consume 1 `requests` meter and 5 `computeUnits` meters.

 ```json